Proxy buying

 Can I buy a tiny test?You need a real failure mode before scaling.

-Are logs available?You need to see GB burn and status codes.
+Are logs available?You need to see GB burn and HTTP status codes.

 Are target categories restricted?A blocked category makes pool size irrelevant.